 Will is highly regarded in the field of sports video analysts.
 He has previously worked for the Parramatta Eels, NSW Blues (8 years), the Australian Kangaroos (3 years) and returns to the Sea Eagles after working for Manly for five seasons from 2006-11.

 Luke was the team doctor for the Australian Rugby Union men’s and women’s Seven-a-side teams, and was an assistant doctor to the Sydney Swans and NSW Waratahs teams.
 He represented Australia in seven-a-side rugby and played for Australia in the Commonwealth Games in Melbourne in 2006.
 He also played 20 matches for the NSW Waratahs in the Super Rugby competition.

-Rehabilitation Coach – Cameron Ferguson
+Rehab Coach – Cameron Ferguson

-Cameron joined the Sea Eagles from the Gold Coast Suns AFL Club where he held the positions of Rehabilitation Manager, and Performance Analyst.
+Cameron joins the Sea Eagles from the Gold Coast Suns AFL Club where he held the positions of Rehabilitation Manager, and Performance Analyst.
 He also spent time as the High Performance Manager, and Strength and Conditioning Coach at the Gold Coast Suns Academy.
 He has studied at Bond University and Griffith University.